simonjvardy/alarm-clock/README.md

 You can find the images used for the site [here](assets/images).
 I have sourced them through various websites, which are either free to use or used under license:

 - Homepage
-  - The [Clock Face Background Image](https://www.deviantart.com/agf81/art/Clock-Face-2-169291889) was sourced and used under Creative Commons Attribution 3.0 License Credit: [AGF81](https://www.deviantart.com/agf81)
+  - The [Clock Face Background Image](assets/img/clock-face-circle.png) was sourced from [DeviantArt](https://www.deviantart.com/agf81/art/Clock-Face-2-169291889) and licensed under CC BY 3.0 Credit: [AGF81](https://www.deviantart.com/agf81)

+- 404
+  - The [Error 404 Text Background Image](assets/img/bg.jpg) was sourced from [Colorlib](https://colorlib.com/wp/free-404-error-page-templates/) as part of a template licensed under CC BY 3.0

 ### Colour ###

-The colour palette was identified on [Coolors](https://coolors.co/)
+- The colour palette was identified on [Coolors](https://coolors.co/)
+- The CSS colour gradient animations were generated on [CSS Gradient Animator](https://www.gradient-animator.com/)

 ### Inspiration ###